wisemanstan123/pde-graphics-6-animation/README.md

 ![Sketch](images/sketch.jpg)

 ## Bonus Challenge
-Modify your code to include one, several or all of the following features:
+Modify your code to include the following features:
-- Having the circle slowly changing its background color as it is moving across the screen
 - Including a second circle moving vertically across the canvas and bouncing off the bottom and top of the canvas.
-- Having a "special effect" when the vertically and horizontyally moving circles collide, e.g. an "explosion", the circles bounce off each other, etc.
+- Both circles slowly changing their colors as they are moving across the screen.